exercism/website-copy/tracks/javascript/exercises/resistor-color/mentoring.md

 #### Time Complexity

 A student may use an `Object` instead of an `Array` to store color names with the intention to optimize the execution time.
-This is **not** cause for dissaproval but it's a good opportunity to discuss with the student about not to prematurely optimize code.
+This is **not** cause for disaproval but it's a good opportunity to discuss with the student about not to prematurely optimize code.

 You can check (and share) the performance on both solutions following this [jsPerf](https://jsperf.com/resistor-color-perf).
 The performance is barely different (~4%) for the size of data on this exercise.